ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

   * Tools like foremost and/or binwalk can detect this kind of file-in-file tampering
   * Image steganography tool `steghide` can encrypt and hide information to image very efficiently
     * That tool has counter named `StegCracker`, which bruteforces information hidden with `steghide` out of the image (but you have to provide wordlist for it)
+* Final hint for this task 1C comes from interrogation log:
 > *Interrogator: By the way, if you hid your secret data to image with some tool supporting encryption, would you use some leetspeak version of your own name as password?
 Like `m4lL0rY`*
 >
 > *Mallory: H-h-haha, of couse not - I am not obviously that stupid!*